-There should also be adequate walkways and pathways through an office to provide safe access and egress at all times.
+There should also be adequate walkways and pathways through an office to provide safe access at all times.
 Emergency exits should be clearly labelled and should never be blocked or have access hindered in any way.

 Office storage should be sturdy in construction.
-Where reaching is required adequate facilities, such as steps or purpose-built ladders, should be provided to reduce unnecessary stretching.
+Where reaching is required there should be adequate facilities, such as steps or purpose-built ladders to reduce unnecessary stretching.
 Above-desk storage such as shelving should be designed in such a way as to not hinder lighting or ventilation.